oidcproxydotnet/OidcProxy.Net/docs/gocloudnative.org/content/Concepts/api-authorization.md

 To ensure maintainability of the application landscape, it is important to keep the OIDC server application agnostic.
 This can be achieved by adhering to common OIDC claims whenever possible.

+## Next steps

+Once you've integrated API authorization into your API, the client-app needs to acquire an access token to be able to access it.
+If you're currently developing a Single Page Application, [follow this guide](/integration-manuals/quickstarts/auth0/quickstart/), which outlines the step-by-step process to implement API Authorization with Auth0, a Back-end for Front-end (BFF), and an Angular app.

 ## Sources